BeeGroup-cimne/beedis/README.md

 GET_CONSUMPTION
-    returns the consumption of the supply, the data will be based on opening times:
+> Returns the consumption of the supply,
+>
-    EX: consumption indicated at "02:00" will belong to the consumption between 02:00 and 03:00
+> the data will be based on opening times: EX: consumption indicated at "02:00" will belong to the consumption between 02:00 and 03:00
+>
+> measurement type must be "0" for hourly data or "1" for quarty hourly data

        params:
         - cups: str *
         - distributorCode: str *
         - start_date: datetime *